Walgreens: Store model

-In its 2009 business model, Walgreens are freestanding corner stores, with the entrance on the street with the most traffic flow, figuratively making it a "corner drugstore" similar to how many independent pharmacies evolved.
+Under its 2009 business model, Walgreens stores were generally freestanding corner stores, with the entrance on the street with the most traffic flow, figuratively making it a "corner drugstore" similar to how many independent pharmacies evolved.
 Many stores have a drive-through pharmacy.
 Most freestanding stores have a similar look and layout, including a bigger and more spacious layout than certain stores in major cities.
 Newer buildings have a more modern design than older stores.
 Some stores in major cities, such as New York and Chicago, have multiple floors, most notably their flagship stores.
 Behind the front registers are tobacco products and alcoholic beverages.
 Some stores do not sell these products, e.g., New Jersey stores that do not sell alcohol and Massachusetts stores that do not sell tobacco.

 Lawsuits and criticism against Walgreens

-Allegations of discrimination

-In March 2008, Walgreens settled a lawsuit with the Equal Employment Opportunity Commission (EEOC) that alleged the company discriminated against African Americans for $24 million.
-The settlement was split between the 10,000 African-American employees of the company.
-In the agreement, Walgreens avoided any admission of guilt.
-The decree, one of the largest monetary settlements in a race case by the EEOC, provides for the payment of over $24 million to a class of thousands of African American workers and orders comprehensive injunctive relief designed to improve the company's promotion and store assignment practices.

-In September 2011, Walgreens settled a lawsuit with the EEOC that claimed that a store improperly terminated a worker with diabetes for eating a package of the store's food while working to stop a hypoglycemia attack.